SPURETH/risk-mitigation-qgis-plugin/README.md

 measures.
 The outcome provides support for deciding on the most suitable risk mitigation strategy, including a risk map and a range of appropriate risk mitigation measures.

-This repository contains the source code (`source-code/`) as well as a manual and tutorial (`docs/`) of the Risk Mitigation Strategy GIS Tool.
+This repository contains the source code (`source-code/`), the user manual and tutorial (`docs/`) as well as a ready-to-use ZIP file (`risk-mitigation-qgis-tool.zip`) of the Risk Mitigation Strategy GIS Tool of the Risk Mitigation Strategy GIS Tool.
 You can find more information about the project, resources for the other project components, and learning materials for the GIS tool at: https://humanitarian-risk.unhcr.org/index.php.

 ### When to use the Risk Mitigation Strategy Tool
 This tool helps combining hazard and vulnerability mapping, leading to a risk map and to a risk